Building the Internet of Agents with z402

 - Pay-per-use: the pay-per-use business model allows to offer on demand service with micropayments, but as of today, it is inherently flawed.
 This is because of the high fees payment processor take (around 3%) and because users are forced to lock their funds into the platform usually without the possibility to withdraw them, this creates more friction compared to seamlessly pay (no registration) for what you need, with no locked funds.

-- Cloud resources: a service using z402 could offer cloud resources usage, including GPU and CPU, per hour or per minute at a lower price than competition.
+- Cloud services: a service using z402 could offer cloud resources usage, including GPU and CPU, per hour or per minute at a lower price than competition.
 Moreover, likely the customers might as well not be humans, but rather AI agents that need compute for their "survival".

 - Access to a database: a service could use z402 to offer access to a database on demand for a micropayments, instead of asking for a subscription.
 AI agents can access and pay for only the data they need.

 - Personal agent economy: for most people the smartphone is the gateway to many of their everyday activities, even though smartphone interfaces are built to be intuitive, they still require the user to "adapt" to the interface.
 From a UX perspective, AI devices, equipped with speech and video capabilities, are the ultimate interface, because they would work by simply asking them to do whatever pleases you.
 Personal agents will emerge, they are AI agents that know us well as our smartphone knows us today.
-Differently from your smartphone, an AI agent would be autonomous, so it could do actions on our behalf, including shopping, opening up a new set of use cases: ads for AI agents, personalized ads delivered through personal agents in the form of speech and more.
+Differently from your smartphone, an AI agent would be autonomous, so it could do actions on our behalf, including shopping, opening up a new set of use cases: ads for AI agents, personalized ads delivered through personal agents in the form of text or speech and more.

 - High speed services: